blue1616/chrome-crawler/README.md

 ## Description
-Docker Image for crawling Web Sites with Google Chrome & mitmproxy This is for GUI Chrome because Headless Chrome cannot use in mitmproxy environment.
+Docker Image for crawling Web Sites with Google Chrome & mitmproxy It can use Google Chrome by GUI or headless mode.

 ## Requirement
 Docker & docker-compose

-Linux Desktop Environment
+Linux Desktop Environment (necessary only for GUI mode)

 ## Usage
 Execute below and run chrome and mitmproxy.
-You need to allow authentication by X Window System from localhost.
+When you want to Google Chrome as GUI, you need to allow authentication by X Window System from localhost.
 Execute 'xhost +' or 'xhost local:'(I recommend to execute 'xhost -' or 'xhost -local:' when finished).
+And you have to edit docker-compose.yml and uncomment some lines.

 ```sh
 docker-compose build